Did you know that every corporate opening receives close to 250 resumes according to Glassdoor?

 When you’re confused between two similar candidates, pre-employment tests can help you choose the best candidate from an entire lot.

-Also, these assessment tests and surveys can give you an unbiased data-driven opinion and help you simplify your applicant pool.
-And create a shortlist of candidates with whom you can move ahead in the next step of your talent acquisition process.
+What’s more, these assessment tests and surveys can give you an unbiased data-driven opinion.
+They can also help you simplify your applicant pool and create a shortlist of candidates with whom you can move ahead in the next step of your talent acquisition process.

-Companies that use these skills tests can help you weed out elements before introducing them to your company’s ecosystem.
+Companies that use these skills tests can help you weed out unsuitable candidates before you introduce potential hires to your company’s ecosystem.

 Interesting statistics: According to research, organizations that use pre-employment assessment tests are 24% more likely to hire employees who exceed their performance goals.